AbstractSDK/cw-orchestrator/docs/src/chains/osmosis.md

 ## Usage

 See how to setup your main function in the [main function](../single_contract/scripting.md#main-function) section.
-Update the network passed into the `Daemon` builder to be `networks::`.
+Update the network passed into the `Daemon` builder to be `networks::OSMOSIS_1`.

 ```rust,ignore
 {{#include ../../../cw-orch/src/daemon/networks/osmosis.rs:osmosis}}